-For more information, Google Market Cycle Investment Management and Investment Grade Value Stock Index --- or search the article archive at Kiawah Golf Investment Seminars.
+For more information, Google "Market Cycle Investment Management" and "Investment Grade Value Stock Index, or search the article archive at Kiawah Golf Investment Seminars.

-Reasonable Performance Expectations using the Market Cycle Investment Management Methodology
+Reasonable Performance Expectations using the MCIM Program

 Peak to Trough to Peak Analysis Around the Financial Crisis

-- Annual growth of realized "base income" in all portfolios because cost based asset allocation dictates that either 30%, 50%, or 70% of every realized dollar of income will be reinvested as soon as practical in income-purpose securities.
+THREE: Annual growth of realized "base income": Cost based asset allocation dictates that from 40% to 100% of all realized income will be reinvested as soon as practical in income-purpose securities.

-The past twelve years or so have included two major market cycles and one significant economic crisis.
-Study the methodology to see how well the Market Cycle Investment Management process just had to do during this interesting segment of financial history.
+The past fifteen years have included two major market cycles and one significant economic crisis.
+Study the methodology to see how well the MCIM approach might have worked for most investors during this interesting segment of financial history.

 Peak - Trough - Peak Analysis From Before the Financial Crisis 'Till 7/31/15

 Market Cycle Investment Management takes the "what to do now" product shopping confusion out of inexperienced hands and focuses decision-making responsibility squarely on the manager.
 Investors can expect MCIM managers to buy only the best quality companies, and only when they are at clearly defined "bargain" prices.